23-2-DSDN242/parametric-letterforms-lan02222/README.md

-# Font Name: SharpGlow
+# SharpGlow:

-__The main body__. of my font consists of a line and a rectangle. __The auxiliary body part__. is divided into two groups, the first group is a long line, and the second group is a long line and a short line.
-Their color and line thickness are fixed.
-The auxiliary body part is controlled by the parameters of the main body.
-Through these values, the position and size of the body part can be controlled.
+My font consists of two parts: __the main body__ and __the second body__. __The main body__ Consists of a thick black line and a green rectangle. __The second body__ is composed of long green lines and thin black combined lines.
+The color and line weight of my font are fixed.
+Different __second body__ parts are controlled by different __main body__ parameters respectively.
+Through these values, you can control the position of the line and rectangle, the size of the rectangle, and the rotation angle of the thin line.

 ## Author
 Hi, I'm Lan.

 ## The parameters per letter:
-  * `wsize` : the width of the body rectangle
+  * `wsize` : the width of the a green rectangle of the main body

-  * `hsize` : the length of the body rectangle
+  * `hsize` : the length of the a green rectangle of the main body
-  * `offsetx1` : x1 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsetx1` : x1 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsety1` : y1 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsety1` : y1 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsetx2` : x2 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsetx2` : x2 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsety2` : y2 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsety2` : y2 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsetx3` : x3 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsetx3` : x3 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsety3` : y3 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsety3` : y3 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsetx4` : x4 offset of the first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsetx4` : x4 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsety4` : y4 The first part of the line of the main body and the long section of one lines of the auxiliary body
+  * `offsety4` : y4 offset of a thick black line of the main body and the long section of one long green line of the second body
-  * `offsetRECTX` : y offset of the rectangle of the main body and the two lines of the secondary body
+  * `offsetRECTX` : y offset of the rectangle of the main body and the thin black combined lines of the second body
-  * `offsetRECTY` : y offset of the rectangle of the main body and the two lines of the secondary body
+  * `offsetRECTY` : y offset of the rectangle of thin black combined lines of the second body

 ## Design Process